 The Butler Spinners and Weavers Guild was founded in September of 1982 when Mary Ann Geiger gathered a group of ten people at the Butler Public Library.
 These people desired to organize a Guild to promote interest in and to teach the art of spinning and weaving.

 Over the years the Butler Spinners and Weavers Guild has grown to include approximately 50 members.
-While emphasis is placed on spinning and weaving, members of the Guild also knit, crochet, felt, and raise their own fiber-supplying animals, including sheep, alpacas, and goats.
+While emphasis is placed on spinning and weaving, members of the Guild also knit, crochet, felt, and raise their own fiber-supplying animals, including sheep, alpacas, rabbits, and goats.
 No fiber related art is off limits to try!
 Our members expertise vary from beginning spinners and weavers to nationally and internationally known experts!

 The Butler Spinners and Weavers Guild has been active from the beginning in local and regional Sheep-to-Shawl contests, including those at the Pennsylvania Farm Show (Harrisburg) and Penn’s Colony (Saxonburg), bringing many awards with them back to Butler.
 Throughout the years members have also demonstrated the art of spinning and weaving at many local events, knitting shops, and schools.

 To help support us, please consider using one of the following affiliate links.
 Thanks!